smolnij/Linux/README.md

+If everything above didn't work, with your motherboard UEFI, you can try to build Unified Kernel Image https://wiki.archlinux.org/title/Unified_kernel_image and try one more time.
+UKI is just one file, so it is less likely to trigger your vendor UEFI bugs.

 ### Building own kernel
+CFLAGS
 Next step for boot speed up would be building own kernel without initramfs.
 Best is UKI without initramfs